 Gamuda upholds high standards of conduct and welcomes feedback from affected parties to improve our due diligence practices within our operations and supply chains.
 If you have concerns about modern slavery, potential human rights issues, or unethical behaviour in our operations or supply chain, we strongly encourage you to contact us.
 Your input is valued, and your right to anonymity protected.

-Any person may make a disclosure of improper conduct that concerns Gamuda to the Head of Human Resources or General Counsel via email at legal@gamuda.com.au.
+Any person may make a disclosure of improper conduct that concerns Gamuda to Noble Shore, Gamuda's dedicated external whistleblower service on report@nobleshore.com.au.

 A MESSAGE FROM THE CEO